 When one spouse feels the need to control all aspects of their mate’s day to day life, trouble may be looming ahead.
 Nobody wants to be told what to do, and they certainly don’t want their spouse to monitor their every move.
 Control may be exerted on everything from what the spouse wears to who they are friends with.
 A spouse who evinces signs of unwarranted jealousy may really be exercising a form of mind control on their partner.

 Happy couples compromise, even when they don’t want to.
 That’s how good relationships work.
 When two partners are no longer able to make pleasant sacrifices for the other, their relationship may be in peril.
 Give-and-take is a part of a healthy marriage.
-If one or both partners refuse to budge on any issue, it may be time to speak with a divorce attorney.
+If one or both partners refuse to budge on any issue, it may be time to speak with a divorce attorney and find out the questions you’ll be asked to start the divorce proceedings.

 Getting past a sad relationship isn’t easy, but it can certainly be done.
 If you find yourself newly single, a brief period to mourn your marriage may be appropriate.
 Cry for a week, if you have to, then it’s time to start living the rest of your life.
 Call old friends, and go outside and meet new ones.
 Join a club to meet like-minded persons who enjoy the same sort of activities as you.
 Volunteer in your community and take your focus off what might have been.